codeXdanyal/cissp-notes/Domain-1_Security-Risk-Management/Domain-1_Security-Risk-Management.md

 <mark>**Example:**</mark> An e-commerce company may implement redundant servers, automated backups, and emergency communication plans to ensure that customers can continue shopping even if one system fails.

 ### Key Takeaway:
 Business Continuity planning ensures that critical operations continue during unexpected events.
-Performing a BIA, assessing external dependencies, and prioritizing recovery efforts are essential steps to reduce downtime, minimize financial loss, and maintain customer trust.
+Performing a BIA, assessing external dependencies, and #prioritizing recovery efforts are essential steps to reduce downtime, minimize financial loss, and maintain customer trust.

+## 1.8 Contribute to and Enforce Personnel Security Policies and Procedures

+### What It Means:
+Personnel security focuses on ensuring that people who have access to organizational resources are trustworthy and follow security policies.
+It involves managing employees, contractors, and vendors throughout their lifecycle in the organization to reduce insider threats and maintain compliance.

+### Candidate Screening and Hiring:
+Organizations should screen candidates to verify their background, qualifications, and trustworthiness before granting access to sensitive information.

+<mark>**Example:**</mark> Performing reference checks, criminal background verification, or skill assessments before hiring a system administrator who will manage critical servers.

+### Employment Agreements and Policy-Driven Requirements:
+Employment contracts and policies define employee responsibilities, acceptable behavior, and security obligations.
+Clear agreements help set expectations and provide legal protection.

+<mark>**Example:**</mark> An employment agreement may require staff to adhere to confidentiality policies and refrain from sharing company data outside the organization.

+### Onboarding, Transfers, and Termination Processes:
+Personnel security requires controlling access throughout an employee’s tenure.
+Onboarding ensures proper access is granted; transfers require reviewing access based on new roles; termination ensures all access is revoked promptly.

+<mark>**Example:**</mark> When an employee leaves the company, IT must immediately disable system accounts and collect company devices to prevent unauthorized access.

+### Vendor, Consultant, and Contractor Agreements and Controls:
+Third parties with access to company systems must also follow security policies.
+Contracts should define responsibilities, access limits, and security obligations.

+<mark>**Example:**</mark> A contractor providing cloud services must sign a data protection agreement and follow the organization’s security controls when handling sensitive data.

+### Key Takeaway:
+Personnel security policies and procedures protect the organization from insider threats, ensure compliance, and maintain a secure work environment.
+Screening, clear agreements, proper onboarding, role changes, and controlled termination are essential to managing human risk effectively.